Phraya Phahonphonphayuhasena: Retirement and death

-After his term as prime minister, General Phraya Phahon retired from public life, though he served as Inspector-General of the Royal Thai Armed Forces during World War II.
-He died in February 1947 at the age of 59 of cerebral haemorrhage.
-It was said that when he died, despite the fact that he had held many positions in government, his family lacked the funds to pay for his funeral.
-Luang Phibunsongkhram, his protege and the incumbent prime minister, stepped in to pay for the cost.
+After his term as prime minister, General Phraya Phahon retired from public life, though he served as Inspector General of the Royal Thai Armed Forces during World War II.
+He died in February 1947 at the age of 59 of a cerebral haemorrhage.
+It was said that when he died, despite the fact that he had held many positions in government, his family lacked the funds to pay for his funeral before Luang Phibunsongkhram, his protege and the incumbent prime minister, stepped in.

 Legacy

 Phahonyothin Road, which runs from Bangkok to the border of Burma in the north, is named after Phraya Phahon.
-Formerly known as Prachathipatai Road, Field Marshal Plaek Phibunshongkhram renamed the road in his honour.
-A hospital in Kanchanaburi Province, Paholpolpayuhasena Hospital is also named in his honour.
+Formerly known as Prachathipat Road, Field Marshal Plaek Phibunshongkhram renamed the road in his honour.
+A hospital in Kanchanaburi Province, Phaholpolpayuhasena Hospital is also named in his honour.

 A Royal Thai Army artillery base in Lopburi Province bore the name of General Phraya Phahon until 2019 when, at the order of the king Vajiralongkorn, it was renamed King Bhumibol base.
 Long-standing statues of Phraya Phahon and Field Marshal Plaek Phibunsongkhram installed at the base are to be removed and replaced by a statue of King Bhumibol.